Generative diffusion posterior sampling for informative likelihoods: Construction of twisting sequence with observation path

-using the reverse-time notation.
-Although this twisting is approximate, the marginal $q_N(\cdot \cond y)$ that we are primarily concerned is left un-approximated.
-Furthermore, this twisting function gives us a tractable guided proposal $M_{k \cond k-1}$ mentioned in Remark~\ref{remark:bootstrap-guided} allowing for efficiently sampling further:
+in the reverse-time notation.
+Although the twisting is approximate, the marginal $q_N(\cdot \cond y)$ that we are primarily concerned is left un-approximated.
+Furthermore, this twisting function gives us a tractable guided proposal $M_{k \cond k-1}$ mentioned in Remark~\ref{remark:bootstrap-guided} allowing for efficiently sampling:

 and as a result the potential function $G_k$ adapts to

 We remark that the matrix inversion in Equation~\eqref{equ:cosmc-proposal} is not a computational hurdle for most applications using generative diffusion models: the inversion can be done offline prior to running the SMC sampler, and the dimension does not depend on $d$.
 Even if we want to compute Equations~\eqref{equ:cosmc-proposal} and~\eqref{equ:cosmc-potential} online in $k$, the matrix inversions can be fast solved with one eigendecomposition, when the noising processes' coefficients are scalar.